Patio Perfect Containers

 Containers are an easy way to add colourful focal points to a patio, porch, or backyard.
 You can experiment with large or small containers and a variety of different perennials.
 With so many to choose from, every container can have its own special flare and design!
 You can keep your arrangement neat with coordinating colours or go wild and add lots of contrast with different varieties!

-There are many perennials you can add into a container to create a stunning arrangement.
+There are many perennials you can add to a container to create a stunning arrangement.
 Unlike annuals, perennials are tough, hardy plants that come back year after year.
 Annuals need to be replaced every year whereas perennials can continue to grow for years in containers or transplanted in the autumn to garden beds.
 Containers are supposed to be focal points, so make them eye-catching.
-Remember to use fillers, spillers and thrillers in your containers to create a show piece.
+Remember to use fillers, spillers and thrillers in your containers to create a showpiece

 Choosing Your Perennials

 After preparing your container and deciding its location, it’s time to select your perennials!
 A great way to build your container is to pick out fillers, spillers and thrillers.
 Fill your pot with perennials to create substance, gorgeous perennials that trails down the side, and a dynamic eye-catcher or two depending on container size.